Motor racing: Verstappen beats Leclerc in wheel-banging Austrian duel

-SPIELBERG, Austria (Reuters) - Red Bull’s Max Verstappen won the Austrian Grand Prix after beating Ferrari’s Charles Leclerc in a wheel-banging battle of the 21-year-olds on Sunday, subject to a Formula One stewards’ enquiry.
+SPIELBERG, Austria (Reuters) - Red Bull’s Max Verstappen won the Austrian Grand Prix, and ended Formula One champions Mercedes’s streak of success, after beating Ferrari’s Charles Leclerc in a wheel-banging battle of the 21-year-olds on Sunday.

-The Dutchman’s victory for the second year in a row at Spielberg also dealt champions Mercedes their first defeat of the season.
+The Dutchman’s victory, confirmed by stewards some three hours after the race following an investigation, was his second successive triumph at Spielberg.

 Verstappen seized the lead from Leclerc, who had led from pole position, two laps from the end with the dueling pair making contact into the tight uphill turn three as the crowd roared.

-He crossed the line, acclaimed by thousands of orange-shirted Dutch fans at a circuit owned by Red Bull, 2.7 seconds ahead of the Monegasque.
-The pair were the sport’s youngest ever top two.
+He crossed the line, acclaimed by thousands of orange-shirted Dutch fans at a circuit owned by Red Bull, 2.7 seconds ahead of the Monegasque but with stewards summoning both to an enquiry.

+The decision, after a review of video evidence, was to take no further action and confirm the sport’s youngest ever top-two finish.

-Valtteri Bottas was third for Mercedes, who saw their streak of 10 successive wins — eight this season — come to an end.
+Valtteri Bottas was third for Mercedes, who were powerless to extend their streak of successive wins to 11 and add a ninth for the season.

 Championship-leading team mate Lewis Hamilton, winner of the previous four races, finished fifth and behind Ferrari’s Sebastian Vettel.